ric2b/Vivaldi-browser/chromium/docs/updater/functional_spec.md

 deployments in an enterprise.
 2. when downloading the application payload is not desirable for any reason.
 3. during OEM installation.

+On Windows, a standalone installer can be created by embedding a manifest file and application installer inside of the metainstaller (UpdaterSetup).
+These files must be embedded in the metainstaller's `updater.7z` archive at the following paths:
+* `bin\Offline\{GUID}\OfflineManifest.gup`
+* `bin\Offline\{GUID}\{app_id}\installer.exe`

+Standalone installers may use any `{GUID}` value as long as it is a valid Windows GUID in the format `{XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX}`.
+See the "Offline installs" section below for more information on the manifest file and application installer.

 Applications on macOS frequently install via "drag-install", and then install the updater using a standalone installer on the application's first-run.
 The